-Throughout the years, we’ve designed and built numerous natural and commercial playgrounds for schools, community centers, daycares, and more, and as with most purchases, one of the first questions we’re asked is: How much does a natural playground cost?
+Throughout the years, we’ve designed and built numerous natural and commercial playgrounds for schools, community centers, daycares, and more, and as with most purchases, one of the first questions we’re asked is: how much does a natural playground cost?
 While the question is straightforward the answer is not always so easy.
-Cost depends on a variety of factors such as but not limited too the readiness of the proposed area, accessibility of the proposed area for crews and equipment, desired functionality of the new play area and so on.
+Cost depends on a variety of factors including, but not limited to, the readiness of the proposed area, accessibility of the proposed area for crews and equipment, desired functionality of the new play area and so on.
 Costs can vary greatly based on these and other factors but the good news is a natural playground can be created without breaking the bank.

-Below is an outline of budget amounts for a natural playground.
+Below is an outline of budget amounts for natural playground costs.
 We have categorized this as small, medium and large and assigned a dollar value range to give examples of what can be achieved with these budgets.
-But it is important to keep in mind these budgets are just examples and real life situations can and do vary based on the above mentioned factors.
+It is important to keep in mind, however, that these budgets are just examples and real life situations can – and do – vary based on the above mentioned factors.

 Small Budgets ($10,000 to $15,000):

 The smallest budget to build a natural playground falls between $10,000 and $15,000.
 At this cost, your playground can include sand play features, a free-standing climber for sensory development, site furnishings to encourage social interaction, specialized components to stimulate dramatic play, and a small custom hill slide to advance motor skills.